AbhiiVops/Octernship-T3xtifyai/README.md

 <h3>Octernship role description</h3>
 We're looking for a AI developer to join the App Development Team.
 This team is responsible for the AI tools to solve common problems faced by students.

-Octernship info	Timelines and Stipend
+<h4>Octernship info	Timelines and Stipend</h4>
 Assignment Deadline	1 April 2023
-Octernship Duration	3 Months
+Octernship Duration	2 Months
 Monthly Stipend	$500 USD

-Recommended qualifications
+<h4>Recommended qualifications</h4>
 Experience with Git & GitHub
-Writing modern JavaScript/Node.js
+Passion for AI applications
-Passion for Ai applications
+Good communication and research skills

 <h4>Eligibility</h4>
 To participate, you must be: